DamienCassou/textlint/README.markdown

 Then visit a text file and type `M-x textlint-run RET`.
 When you see "Compilation finished", you can start using `` C-x ` `` to visit the next error message and move to the text that caused it.

+# Setup instructions TextMate #

+Double click on "TextLint.tmbundle" to install TextLint.
+Open a LaTeX or plain text file and press Ctrl+Shift+V to run TextLint.
+Alternative select "Bundles > TextLint > RunText Lint" from the menu.